 The Mycelium's Substrate – Why Our Supplier Chose

 Our supplier believes oats make a better growing substrate for mycelium than hulled brown rice, the medium commonly used.

 - The outer hull protects the oat seed from oxidizing and turning rancid

 - Oats' cellulose, hemicellulose, and lignin stimulate the mushroom to activate a more complete set of metabolic and enzymatic pathways, vital to the mycelia's bioactivity

 - Oats are easy for the mycelium to digest

 - Oats' plant beta-glucans complement the fungal beta-glucans

-Unlike many other mushroom products, the mycelium for my Whole Food Mushroom Complex is cultivated using 100% Certified Organic Whole Oats, complete with the outer hull intact.
+Unlike many other mushroom products, the mycelium for my Organic Mushroom Complex is cultivated using 100% Certified Organic Whole Oats, complete with the outer hull intact.